nikolayhg/notes/highperformers.md

 The most successful mentees:
 * Say the most affirmations, the most vivid, boldacious, based on their goals.
-* Standing desk and walk on a threadmill @4km/h
+* Standing desk and walk on a treadmill @4km/h
 * Learn to sleep less, 4-7h
 * work 7 days a week
 * stay focused but pivot early